micher94/EC500_ScavengerHunt/README.md

 EC500
 Spring 2020

+The application has been built to work in both iOS and Android.
+For project files, please look in the ios_version or android_expo_version branches for the respective iOS and Android applications.

 # Semester Plan
 For the semester, we plan on focusing on creating an app that simply provides users with company input deals and promotions in their local area.
 The minimum viable product is an app that allows a user to select a location and determine what local deals or promotions are available.
 # Architecture
 Plan is to have an app interface (react native) that reads a database (local .json file) and uses Google Maps API to search the database.